protontypes/open-sustainable-technology/README.md

 - [Terraso](https://github.com/techmatters/terraso-backend) - Develop an open source technology platform to help local community leaders practice Integrated Landscape Management.
 - [Open Soil Spectral Library](https://soilspectroscopy.github.io/ossl-manual/) - Brings together soil scientists, spectroscopists, informaticians, data scientists and software engineers to overcome some of the current bottlenecks preventing wider and more efficient use of soil spectroscopy.

+- [GainForest](https://github.com/GainForest) - A decentralised fund using artificial intelligence to measure and reward sustainable nature stewardship.

 ### Agriculture and Nutrition